-Instead of overwhelming you further by detailing every component of organizational change management, today were talking about one of the most important components: change sponsorship.
+Instead of overwhelming you further by detailing every component of OCM, we’re focusing on one of the most important aspects of OCM: designating a change sponsor (a.k.a. a project sponsor).

 What is a Change Sponsor?

-This is usually someone from your C-suite, though not every executive will be well-suited for the role.
-Ideally, it will be someone willing and able to share important details and generally build buzz around the project.
+This is usually someone from your C-suite, though not every executive is well-suited for the role.
+Ideally, it should be someone willing and able to share important details and generally build buzz around the project.

 • Engaging senior management